Berohlfs/file-search-app/README.md

 For this project, I needed an **embedding model** to vectorize the contents extracted from every uploaded file, allowing me the semantically search their contents by also embedding the search value.
 I chose OpenAI because I already had familiarity with some of it's services, but I intend to explore new options in the future!

-OpenAI offers two main embedding models the day I'm writing this — well, 3 if you include `text-embedding-ada-002`, but OpenAI explicitly recommends migrating to the `text-embedding-3` series for cost/performance.
+OpenAI offers two main embedding models on the day I'm writing this paragraph — well, 3 if you include `text-embedding-ada-002`, but OpenAI explicitly recommends migrating to the `text-embedding-3` series for cost/performance.
 The two reccomended current models are:

 - `text-embedding-3-small`
 - `text-embedding-3-large`